loudmouse/writing_prompt/README.md

 - [x] update create account / login links
 - [x] fixed bug where new prompt timer wouldn't start unless page was refreshed first.
 Related to the JS/Turbolinks not loading, see: https://stackoverflow.com/questions/17317816/rails-javascript-only-works-after-reload
 - [x] moved timer into a partial
+- [x] created singular resource for users#show to create a profile route
+- [ ] setup a user profile page
 - [ ] display list of prompts on a user's home page
 - [ ] notify user via sms when it's time to write
 - [ ] stats: total prompts, total users, latest user to write prompt, total words written by all users